 - A small screen called the “Cast tab” pops up and searches for devices.
 When it appears, click on the device you want to cast from and select “Cast entire screen (experimental).”

 - Once done, your entire computer desktop should be streaming to your TV.

 - Open Kodi or XBMC and fire up a video to watch.

 Mirroring Kodi on Your Android Device

-Because Kodi is available on the Google Play Store but not for the Chromecast device, you can follow these instructions to mirror content from your phone or tablet.
+Because Kodi is available on the Google Play Store but not for a Chromecast device, you can follow these instructions to mirror content from your phone or tablet.

-- Ensure that both your phone and Chromecast are connected to the same wifi network.
+- Ensure that your phone and Chromecast get connected to the same wifi network.

 - Configure the add-ons in Kodi so that you can stream your favorite content.

 - Leave the app open in the background and open your phone’s settings.